Wheatley, Oxfordshire

-Wheatley is a village and civil parish in Oxfordshire, about 5 mi east of Oxford.
-The parish includes the hamlet of Littleworth, which is immediately to the west of Wheatley village.
-The 2011 census recorded the parish population as 3,913.
+Wheatley is a village and civil parish in South Oxfordshire, England, about 5 mi east of Oxford.
+The parish includes the hamlet of Littleworth, which is west of Wheatley.

 Archaeology

 There was a Roman villa on Castle Hill, about 1 mi southeast of the parish church.
 It was excavated in 1845, when Roman coins dating from AD 260 to 378 and fragments of Roman pottery and Roman tiles were found.

 Manor

 The village had its beginnings in the Anglo-Saxon era.
 It is in a valley running eastwards, the stream of which flows through the centre of the village to join the River Thame, a tributary of the River Thames.
 The stream used to be in the open, with stepping stones for people to cross it.
 However, it is now in a culvert that runs along under the High Street.

 In 1883 a Saxon cemetery was excavated, and artefacts removed from it are housed in the Ashmolean Museum in Oxford.
 In the 13th century Wheatley was part of the property of Abingdon Abbey, and in 1279 was described as a hamlet of Cuddesdon.

 Wheatley manor house was enlarged and improved in 1601, and bears an inscription on the front stating T.A.
 1601, which stands for Thomas Archdale, the then owner.
 It still retains its original appearance whereas most of the other old cottages and buildings have been restored.